 We may give this information to our third party payment providers to process the payment to you.

 For this purpose, we share information with credit reference and fraud prevention agencies.
-Download a list of the credit reference agencies and fraud prevention agencies we use.
+Download the Full FPN which contains a list of the CRAs and FPAs we use at the end of the document.
 The information could then be used as follows:

 We use your information in this way because it is necessary to perform our contract to deliver credit related products and services to you, and to meet our legal obligations.
 We also undertake checks for the purposes of preventing fraud and money laundering, and to verify your identity.
 These checks require us to process personal data about you.